 Nankins are small, weighing only 20 to 24 ounces, they are a slow maturing breed.
 They lay a cream to light beige eggs that are small and round, plus the hens are noted for being exceptional sitters.

-The Nankin is as ancient as it is rare, with less than 600 of them in the United States, the Livestock Conservancy has them listed as critically endangered.
+The Nankin is as ancient as it is rare, with less than 1000 of them in the United States, the Livestock Conservancy has them listed as threatened, which is an upgrade from “critical” as of 2022.
 This bird is thought to have arrived in England before the 1500s, some say it is an Asian breed, but in actuality, it is from Britain.
 Were it not for a handful of devoted breeders, and this incredible bird would have met extinction years ago and without continued preservation, it could still meet extinction.